A lot of people ask whether they need a budgeting app. That is usually the wrong question.

 Rocket Money is strongest when you hire it to automate, monitor, and simplify.
 It is weaker when you hire it to coordinate multiple people.
 That distinction matters more than the marketing.

 If you are deciding whether Rocket Money deserves a place on your phone in 2026, the useful test is not whether it has a lot of features.
 It is whether those features match the way you manage money, alone or with other people.
+If you want a broader take on what AI-assisted money tools are trying to do, Superchat's page is a useful companion read because it frames where automation helps and where human judgment still matters.

 What Rocket Money Does in 2026